 The UAE does not levy income tax on individuals.
 However, it levies a corporate tax on oil companies and foreign banks.
 Excise tax is levied on specific goods that are typically harmful to human health or the environment.
 Value Added Tax is levied on a majority of goods and services.

 Employee termination/severance payment

 If the employee resigns of his or her own free will before completing one year, then they will not be entitled to any gratuity pay.
 The worker is entitled to a gratuity for the served fraction of a year, provided that he completes one year of continuous service.
-The end of service gratuity is calculated on basis of the last wage which the employee was entitled to, namely the basic salary.
+The end of service gratuity is calculated on basis of the last wage to which the employee was entitled, namely the basic salary.
 Hence, it will not include allowances such as housing, conveyance, utilities, furniture, etc. If the employee owes any money to the employer, the employer may deduct the amount from the employee’s gratuity.

 NNRoad provides Professional Employment Solutions to clients, enabling you to hire employees in UAE on your behalf as we serve as the employer of record.
 We assure the hiring of staff in full compliance with local labor laws and employ best practices to locate and onboard staff members.

 By utilizing NNRoad’s PEO services in UAE, any company can launch a business without the requirement to put in minimum capital investments or the need of establishing a separate legal entity which is a lengthy and complex process.